fivetran/dbt_ad_reporting/README.md

   ad_reporting__facebook_ads_enabled: False
 ```

-Next, you must disable the models in the unwanted data source's related package, which has its own configuration.
+Next, you must disable the models in the unwanted connector's related package, which has its own configuration.
 Disable the relevant models under the models section of your `dbt_project.yml` file by setting the `enabled` value to `false`:

 ```yml
 models: